Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Experimental Results

 \section{Experimental Results}

-\Cref{table:all-rst} presents a comprehensive evaluation of various models' performance across different environments.
-LLMs still face challenges in multi-step decision-making in interactive environments.
-The proposed \rlft approach has significantly improved decision-making capabilities in complex environments.
-This method not only utilizes the inherent strengths of LLMs in \emph{reflection} but also closely aligns with the multi-step decision-making process intrinsic to RL.
-Our findings highlight the potential of merging advanced prompting techniques with LLMs to address complex RL tasks, establishing a new benchmark for future research in this field.
+\rebut{To verify our approach, we apply \rlft on GPT-2 XL \citep{Radford2019LanguageMA}.} \Cref{table:all-rst} presents a comprehensive evaluation of various models' performance across different environments.
+LMs still face challenges in multi-step decision-making in interactive environments, and \rlft has significantly improved their decision-making capabilities in complex environments.
+This method not only utilizes the inherent strengths of LMs in \emph{reflection} but also closely aligns with the multi-step decision-making process intrinsic to RL.
+Our findings highlight the potential of merging advanced prompting techniques with LMs to address complex RL tasks, establishing a new benchmark for future research in this field.